Tufts Medical Center Offers a Different Solution for Chronic Back Pain

 Although developing back pain may be inevitable, you can take steps to prevent strain and ultimately, pain.
 “Prevention is doing things to protect your back,” Dr. Hynes says.
 Learn to lift heavier objects properly — from the knees, with stomach muscles pulled in and your head aligned with a straight back.
 Other ways to help prevent back pain include doing exercises to strengthen your core, stretching before exercise or strenuous physical activity, and controlling your weight.

 If chronic back pain is affecting your lifestyle, make an appointment with the doctors at the Pain Management Center at Tufts Medical Center.
-All physicians are board-certified in pain medicine and anesthesiology and are committed to compassionate care for every patient.This post is a sponsored collaboration between Tufts Medical Center and Boston magazine's advertising department.
+All physicians are board-certified in pain medicine and anesthesiology and are committed to compassionate care for every patient.This is a paid partnership between Tufts Medical Center and Boston Magazine's City/Studio